cgrates/radius/README.md

 Provides both Client and Server functionality, both asynchronous and thread safe.

+Support for both UDP and TCP as transports.

 Support for Vendor Specific Attributes.

 Support for client based secret and dictionaries.